Advanced Search

 Multi-human-machine Collaborative Virtual-Real Fusion Carrier-based Aircraft Aviation Support Operations Electronic Sand Table Decision System

 • The aviation support operational environment of aircraft carriers is characterized by high dynamism, with diverse and complex sources of operational situation information.
-Existing sand table systems have significant limitations in terms of the comprehensiveness of situational information display and the efficiency of operational plan simulations.
-This constrains commanders’ ability to intuitively understand and make real-time adjustments to aviation support operational plans.
+Existing sand table systems have signif-icant limitations in terms of the comprehensiveness of situational information display and the efficiency of operational plan simulations.
+This constrains commanders’ ability to intuitively understand and make re-al-time adjustments to aviation support operational plans.
 In response to these issues, this study designs and implements a multi-human and machine collaborative virtual-real fusion carrier-based aircraft aviation support operations electronic sand table decision system.
-First, we establish a multi-source situational information fusion environment oriented toward cross-device collaborative interaction analysis.
-Through fusing situation awareness data obtained from multiple channels to achieve dynamic and complete situational presentation.
-Furthermore, we propose a mixed reality (MR) based multi-human-machine collaborative interactive visualization method for operational plan simulation and correction.
-This method optimizes the machine-recommended carrier-based aircraft operational plan through multi-human-machine collaboration while utilizing virtual-real mapping technology to provide global visualized situational evolution process of the deck for adjustments.
-Additionally, by leveraging commanders’ intuitive reasoning capabilities, it relies on group collaboration mechanisms to integrate the experiences of multiple commanders, mitigates information asymmetry, and ultimately computes more optimized simulation plans.
-Finally, we validate the system using a multi-human-machine collaborative simulation of aviation support operations on the deck of a large naval vessel as a test scenario.
-The experimental results demonstrate the system’s validity and advantages, showing that compared to current mainstream machine intelligent algorithms, the planned operational paths achieved an average 2% reduction in length, an 80% decrease in total station traversals, and a 60.8% improvement in path smoothness.
+First, we establish a multi-source situational in-formation fusion environment oriented toward cross-device collaborative interaction analysis.
+Through fusing situation awareness data obtained from multiple channels to achieve dynamic and complete situa-tional presentation.
+Then, we propose a mixed reality based multi-human-machine collaborative interactive visualization method for operational plan simulation and correction.
+This method optimizes the ma-chine-recommended carrier-based aircraft operational plan through multi-human-machine collaboration while utilizing virtual-real mapping technology to provide global visualized situational evolution process of the deck to assist in deduction and adjustments.
+Finally, by leveraging commanders’ intuitive reasoning capabilities, it relies on group collaboration mechanisms to integrate the experiences of multiple com-manders, mitigates information asymmetry, and ultimately computes more optimized simulation plans.
+The experiment is carried out by multi-human-machine collaborative simulation of aviation support operations on the deck of a large naval vessel as an application scenario, which demonstrate the system’s validity and advantages.
+Compared with the current mainstream machine intelligent algorithms, the planned operational paths achieved an average 2.77% reduction in length, a 76.25% decrease in total station traversals, and a 58.18% improvement in path smoothness.
 This provides scientific and reliable reference support for on-site decision-making in aviation support tasks.

 • loading